 Former New York Governor, Nelson Rockefeller was in Washington on Thursday (22 August) to campaign among the politicians.

-Former New York Governor, Nelson Rockefeller was in Washington on Thursday (22 August) to campaign among the politicians.
+Background: Former New York Governor, Nelson Rockefeller was in Washington on Thursday (22 August) to campaign among the politicians.
 Rockefeller's nomination for vice-President must be approved by the elected representatives of the people.
 Mr. Rockefeller met Senators and members of the House of Representatives to make himself known.
 He also signed autographs or tourists and many remarked he looked much younger than his 66 years.
 Later he spoke to newsmen.

 This film is serviced with a commentary by Roy Davis.
 A transcript is on the following page.